Manchin wary of changing Senate rules to advance voting bill

-WASHINGTON (AP) — Sen. Joe Manchin sounded a skeptical note Tuesday about the prospects of easing the Senate’s filibuster rules, raising doubts about whether he will provide crucial support to the Democrats’ renewed push to advance stalled voting legislation they say is needed to protect democracy.
+WASHINGTON (AP) — Sen. Joe Manchin sounded a skeptical note Tuesday about the prospects of easing the Senate’s filibuster rules, raising doubts about whether he will provide crucial support to the Democrats’ renewed push for voting legislation they say is needed to protect democracy.

-Manchin told reporters it was his “absolute preference” that Republicans support any changes to the rules for advancing legislation in the Senate and described acting on a purely partisan basis as a “heavy lift.”
-Still, he didn’t slam the door completely shut, saying he was exploring “the options we have open.”

 “I think that for us to go it alone, no matter what side does, it ends up coming back at you pretty hard,” Manchin said.